 In general, Illinois allows you to take the same NOL carryback or carryforward deduction allowed on your federal income tax return.
-A carryback deduction is a "federal change" that reduces your federal adjusted gross income on Step 3, Line 1.
-Check the box marked "NOL" on Step 1, Line F, and indicate the date the IRS accepted your carryback deduction.
+A carryback deduction is a "federal change" that reduces your federal adjusted gross income on Step 2, Line 1.
+Check the box marked "NOL" on Step 1, Line D, and indicate the date the IRS accepted your carryback deduction.
 This will usually be the date on which the IRS issued your refund check.
-You must file Form IL-1040-X within 2 years plus 120 days after that date to receive a refund.
+You must file Form IL-1040-X within 2 years plus 120 days after that date to be eligible to receive a refund.
 Illinois does not allow you to deduct the same NOL twice.
-To prevent a double deduction of your NOL, your deduction for a tax year cannot be greater than the federal NOL available for deduction in that year minus the federal NOL available to carry to later years.
-This is the amount reported as "Modified Taxable Income" on federal Form 1045, Application for Tentative Refund, Schedule B, Line 9.
+To prevent a double deduction of your NOL when you have any NOL remaining to carry to a later year, your deduction for a tax year cannot be greater than the federal NOL available for deduction in that year minus the federal NOL available to carry to later years.
+This is the lesser of the loss available in the year or the amount reported as "Modified Taxable Income" on federal Form 1045, Application for Tentative Refund, Schedule B. Line 9.